 Serbian women want to save magic carpets

 A Pirot carpet has magical powers, they say.
 Its colorful patterns and symbols are designed to bring luck and protect from evil.
-Nearly every home in this eastern Serbian town has one.
-The carpets are big or small, rolled out on the floor, wrapped around the furniture or hung on the wall.
+Nearly every home in this eastern Serbian town has one big or small, rolled out on the floor, wrapped around the furniture or hung on the wall.

-Yet Pirot's centuries-old craft of carpet weaving is in danger of dying out.
-So a group of women has been fighting to keep it alive.
+Yet Pirot's centuries-old craft of carpet weaving is in danger of dying out and a group of women has been fighting to keep it alive.

 Pirot carpet-weaving is "in the biggest crisis in its history ... a rare craft on the verge of extinction," the Lady's Heart group says.

-Famous for their beauty and part of Serbia's rich heritage, Pirot carpets are made by women, and from locally bred wool.
-The makers follow special rules laid down for hundreds of years.
+Famous for their beauty and part of Serbia's rich heritage, Pirot carpets are made by women, and from locally bred wool, according to special rules laid down for hundreds of years.

 "It is a very slow process.
-It takes a long time to weave a Pirot carpet," said Slavica Ciric.
-She launched the Lady's Heart business several years ago with the help of the authorities and donors including USAID.
+It takes a long time to weave a Pirot carpet," said Slavica Ciric, who launched the Lady's Heart business several years ago with the help of the authorities and donors including USAID.

 Sitting on low wooden benches, the women work gently.
 They use nothing but their fingers to weave through wool stretched on vertical looms.
 Because the carpets are hand-made with complex geometrical designs, one weaver produces less than a square meter per month, Ciric explained.